Shaf Keshavjee: Awards

 The Lister Prize in Surgery is the highest award for research achievement that one can obtain within the University of Toronto's Department of Surgery.

-On February 6, 2013, Dr. Keshavjee was inducted into the Order of Ontario.
+On February 6, 2013, Keshavjee was inducted into the Order of Ontario.
 He has also received two Queen's Jubilee medals in recognition for his work.

-On December 26, 2014, Dr. Keshavjee was made an officer of the Order of Canada.
+On December 26, 2014, Keshavjee was made an officer of the Order of Canada.

 TED MED

-At TED MED 2010, Dr. Keshavjee gave a talk entitled ‘Can a human lung breathe outside the body in which he addressed the process of repairing organs outside the human body.
+At TED MED 2010, Keshavjee gave a talk entitled Can a human lung breathe outside the body, in which he addressed the process of repairing organs outside the human body.

 Achievements

-At his Thoracic Surgery Research Laboratory, Dr. Kehavjee's research interests include lung transplantation, lung injury, and lung preservation.
+At his Thoracic Surgery Research Laboratory, Kehavjee's research interests include lung transplantation, lung injury, and lung preservation.
 His current studies examine molecular diagnostics and gene therapy strategies for engineering organs for lung transplantation.
 The Lab's work explores the underlying mechanisms of ischemia-reperfusion injury and bronchiolitis obliterans – two areas that limit successful lung transplantation – and develops gene therapy strategies for either preventing or reversing them.
 Several areas within ischemia-reperfusion injury are examined, including the role of complement and cytokine-related lung injury and its relation to reperfusion.
 The work is done on cell culture models, rat single lung transplant models, and pig single lung transplant models.